 - but they give a sweet, nutty flavor to the smoothie.

 I usually buy them in bulk and store the seeds in the fridge to maintain their freshness.
-They have become an essential in my kitchen not only for smoothies but also to make:
+They have become an essential in my kitchen not only for smoothies but also for making:

 - puddings,